benoitvallon/react-native-nw-react-calculator/README.md

 - a Desktop App (based on [NW](http://nwjs.io))
 - a Website App in any browser (based on [react](https://facebook.github.io/react))

+A demo for the Website App is available [here](http://benoitvallon.github.io/react-native-nw-react-calculator).

 ## Screenshots

 ### Mobile Apps (iOS & Android)